-The upcoming movie, War, follows the same pattern: Two men, Kabir (Hrithik Roshan) and Khalid (Tiger Shroff) getting ready for a military showdown.
-Official sources claim that action cinema lovers will be treated to an array of “never-seen-before death-defying action stunts and jaw-dropping sequences that will keep you on the edge of your seats”.
+The movie, Pathaan, follows the same pattern: Two men, Pathaan (Shah Rukh Khan) and Jim (John Abraham) getting ready for an epic showdown.
+Official sources claim that action cinema lovers will be treated to an array of "never-seen-before death-defying action stunts and jaw-dropping sequences that will keep you on the edge of your seats".
 In light of this, I decided to look at some of the finest face-offs in Indian cinema.

 Inarguably the greatest villain Bollywood has produced, Gabbar Singh was based on a dacoit who dominated the Chambal Valley in the late '50s.
 Though the original died in a police shootout in 1959, his terrifying spectre haunts Amjad Khan's performance in Sholay.
 Gabbar was a sadist: dismemberments, rapes, murders, no evil deeds escaped his passion.
 When Veeru (Dharmendra) and Basanti (Hema Malini) are captured by his gang, it is upto his best friend and Jai (Amitabh Bachchan) to save them.
 After a bullet-ridden battle — culminating in a dynamite detonation — Jai is killed, and Veeru is about to murder Gabbar in revenge.
 However, Thakur (Sanjeev Kumar) takes over, telling Veeru that Gabbar must be handed over alive (But not necessarily unharmed.
 He first takes sweet revenge on Gabbar's hands with his spiked soles).